-Amendments to this section are proposed to clarify applicability of the side yard transition standards and to revise unclear/discretionary language.
+Amendments to this section are proposed to clarify applicability of the side yard transition standards, revise unclear/discretionary language, and remove outdated provisions.
+The proposed updates to the figures are also intended to clarify what standards they are illustrating, and to match the order of the figures with the order of the text.